The Friends of Thomas Plume’s Library

 Since the Friends were formed, the cost of 17th century books has risen dramatically and some of the most desirable ‘missing’ books are now quite beyond our means – they can go for as much as £10,000.
 It is also the case that we are sometimes outbid at auction.

-The Friends have a membership of around 120, who each pay an annual subscription of £5 and we encourage them to enhance this by donation.
+The Friends have a membership of around 145, who each pay an annual subscription of £5 and we encourage them to enhance this by donation.
 I am very pleased to be able to record that most of them do this.
-We send out two newsletters each year; just after Christmas and in the late spring.
+We send out two newsletters each year; just before Christmas and in the late spring.
 We usually hold a social evening in February to lighten up the dark days.
 We have had many evenings of readings from the Library accompanied by music and, sometimes, supper.
-This year, at one such occasion, we held a competition for the best plate of cakes baked according to recipes from one of the ‘missing’ books recently purchased by the Friends.
+One year, at one such occasion, we held a competition for the best plate of cakes baked according to recipes from one of the ‘missing’ books recently purchased by the Friends.
 We found the cakes delicious.
+By way of a change we have recently held Quiz evenings which as well as being very enjoyable have raised much needed funds for the Friends.

 Visitors waiting to be admitted to the Library during Heritage Open Weekend.
 The Friends provided stewards for the event.